kairin/iPhonePrefsURLs/README.md

 # iPhonePrefsURLs
 List of Settings URLs to launch "prefs:root" URLs via the Shortcuts app in iOS.

-Original work done by Federico Viticci for his article on the [macstories.net](https://www.macstories.net/ios/a-comprehensive-guide-to-all-120-settings-urls-supported-by-ios-and-ipados-13-1/) titled:
+Original work done by Federico Viticci for his article on [macstories.net](https://www.macstories.net/ios/a-comprehensive-guide-to-all-120-settings-urls-supported-by-ios-and-ipados-13-1/) titled:

-"A Comprehensive Guide to All 120+ Settings URLs Supported by iOS and iPadOS 13.1" *BY FEDERICO VITICCI*
+> _"A Comprehensive Guide to All 120+ Settings URLs Supported by iOS and iPadOS 13.1"_
+> ***BY FEDERICO VITICCI***

 # Why make this?